verticle-io/flowhook-github-actions-example/README.md

 # flowhook-github-actions-example
-Example how to use Github Events with Flowhool
+Example how to use Github Events with Flowhook